informalsystems/tendermint-rs/docs/architecture/adr-009-transport-agnostic-peer-abstraction.md

     type Connection;

     fn connect(&self, info: ConnectInfo) -> Result<Self::Connection>;
-    fn listen_addrs(&self) -> SocketAddr;
+    fn listen_addrs(&self) -> Vec<SocketAddr>;
 }
 ```

 Centerpiece of the whole shebang is the `Connection`.
 It represents a connected
 peer and provides the primitives to get data and send data from a peer.
 It is
-designed with the outlook to support stream based trasnports down the road.
+designed with the outlook to support stream based transports down the road.
 While being open to enable feature parity with current production installations
 based on tendermint-go's `MConn`.